-The Master and Dean exercise discretion in issuing fines.
+The Master and Dean of Residents exercise discretion in issuing fines.
 As no two circumstances are ever the same and multiple discipline issues can be tangled together or with circumstances requiring a level of compassion.
 The examples below form a baseline guide only and may be increased depending on the severity of the rules broken.

-- Ignoring COVID-19 Emergency Control Procedures Fines ranging from \$10 to \$150 - First time caution for being present while not drinking at a room party but also not doing anything to uphold the rules minimum \$50 fine. - First time caution for drinking in College, with no previous disciplinary history minimum \$75 fine. - Hosting people in your room drinking, you are drinking but have no previous disciplinary history - minimum \$150 d.
-Serious Discipline Situations
+- Ignoring COVID-19 Emergency Control Procedures Fines ranging from \$10 to \$150 - First time caution for being present while not drinking at a room party but also not doing anything to uphold the rules minimum \$100 fine. - First time caution for storing and/or drinking alcohol in College, with no previous disciplinary history minimum \$150 fine. - Hosting people in your room drinking alcohol, where you have no previous disciplinary history minimum \$300